-My last post ended with this picture of my family room looking quite empty and ready for the built-in installation.
+My last post ended with this picture of my family room, which looks quite empty and ready for the built-in installation.

 The picture below is the drawing of the built-in unit that I also showed you in my last post.
 I didn't tell you that the entire wall of shelves will not be flat.